andresaraujo/website/flutter-for-android.md

 **What is the equivalent of an Intent in Flutter?**

 Flutter does not have the concept of Intents.
-However in Android, there are two main use-cases for Intents, One is to switch between Activities and another is to invoke external(or internal) components of your app (Camera, Services etc).
+In Android, there are two main use-cases for Intents, One is to switch between Activities and another is to invoke external(or internal) components of your app (Camera, Services etc).

-To switch between screens in Flutter you can directly access the router to draw a new Widget.
-There are two core concepts and classes for managing multiple
+To switch between screens in Flutter you can access the router to draw a new Widget.
+There are two core concepts and classes for managing many
 screens: Route and Navigator.
 A Route is an abstraction for a “screen” or “page” of an app (think Activity), and a Navigator is a widget that manages routes.
 A Navigator can push and pop routes to help a user move from screen to screen.

-Similar to Android where you can declare your Activities inside the AndroidManifest.xml, in Flutter you can pass in a Map of named routes to the top level MaterialApp instance
+Like Android where you can declare your Activities inside the AndroidManifest.xml, in Flutter you can pass in a Map of named routes to the top level MaterialApp instance